Nutlope/pdftochat/README.md

 These are some future tasks that I have planned.
 Contributions are welcome!

 - [ ] Add a trash icon for folks to delete PDFs from the dashboard and implement delete functionality
-- [ ] Try to optimize the langchain code I have to be as clear as possible
 - [ ] Explore best practices for auto scrolling based on other chat apps like chatGPT
 - [ ] Do some prompt engineering for Mixtral to make replies as good as possible
 - [ ] Protect API routes by making sure users are signed in before executing chats